Tuhin-Patel-Personal-Projects/SpoonsApp/README.md

 lines and functions to remove bugs that were a result of moving the Check off button to the toolbar.

 6-24-2022: Added an Options button to the TaskList views, with the Add and Select buttons now being added to the toolbarItems.
 The Submit button will still appear as a right bar button item, and will be replaced with the Hide Options button after it is pressed.

+6-30-2022: Made it so that if a user's used spoons will go over their max spons when sending task to the to-do list, the action is stopped and the user is asked to deselect some tasks.